 Rowing Membership will be offered on the same basis as Sailing Membership.

 Rowing members will have full use of all the club’s facilities, at the same rates.
 The only difference is that Rowing Members will pay a small monthly rowing fund levy of R300 (ex VAT) per Individual or R400 (ex VAT) per Family Member.

 This is to cover, insurance, storage, maintenance and general up keep of the boats.
-We will hope to then build up enough money to one day replace the boats.
+We will also create a fund to one day replace the boats.
 The rowing fund levy, will be reviewed annually and may in fact be able to drop (once we know the actual costs of keeping the fleet in great shape for rowing).